Libertarian Party of Virginia

 The Libertarian Party of Virginia (LPVA) is the Virginia affiliate of the Libertarian Party.
+The party was founded in 1974.

 Ballot laws

 Ballot access laws

 Virginia has one of the most restrictive ballot access laws in the United States.

 According to the Code of Virginia subsection 24.2-101, without "major party" status for automatic ballot access in Virginia, the LPVA has had to gather petition signatures to get on the ballot.
 The requirement for statewide elections, such as the U.S. Senate, is 10,000 signatures, including at least 400 from each of Virginia's 11 congressional districts.
 However, after the Virginia Republican presidential primary in 2012, Virginia lawmakers reduced the 10,000 signature requirement for presidential candidates by half.
 Now, according to Code of Virginia § 24.2-543, a petition to put a third-party or independent candidate on the ballot for U.S. President "shall be signed by at least 5,000 qualified voters and include signatures of at least 200 qualified voters from each congressional district."
 Thus, this revision makes it easier for presidential candidates to obtain ballot access; yet, the law still remains as a barrier to entry for minor party candidates.

-For the Party to gain automatic ballot access as a major party, one of its nominated candidates must receive 10% of the vote in a statewide race.
+For the party to gain automatic ballot access as a major party, one of its nominated candidates must receive 10% of the vote in a statewide race.
 To obtain the signatures necessary to receive statewide ballot access in Virginia, it has been quoted to cost between $45,000 to $90,000.
 Should the LPVA meet the ten percent threshold, career journalist James Bacon noted: "Sparing the Libertarian Party the expense of petitioning to get its candidates on the ballot would allow it to husband its resources to help candidates campaign...
 That would be huge."